prasad-bhagwat/FIFA-World-Cup-Draws/README.md

 ### Enviroment versions required:
 Python: 2.7

+### Algorithm approach
+Implementing DPLL (Davis–Putnam–Logemann–Loveland) algorithm to generate groups of countries satisfying given constraints.

 ### Given constraints:
 The draw must satisfy all of the following constraints:
 _C1._ No group can have more than one team from any pot.
 _C2._ No group can have more than one team from any continental confederation, with the exception of UEFA, which can have up to two teams in a group.
 _C3._ There is no limit (minimum or maximum) on the number of teams in each group.

-### Algorithm implementation approach
-Using DPLL (Davis–Putnam–Logemann–Loveland) algorithm to generate groups of countries satisfying given constraints.

 ### Python command for executing SON Algorithm